Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 Always paint the dark colors first.
 Paint the dark layers, thin.
 Then paint lighter and thicker, as the painting progresses.

-This is my favorite way to paint a painting.
-It certainly is not the only way to paint, but it works for me.
+This is my favorite way of paint a painting.
+It certainly is not the only method, but it's a logical way to approach landscape painting.

-Start painting a painting with the background.Paint the sky.
+Start painting a painting with the background.Paint the sky and soften the clouds.

 • Dull a little bit of blue with either red or orange.
 Then, mix it with your white.

-• Paint from the top down.
-The sky is darker at the top and it gets lighter toward the horizon.
+• Paint from the top down, darker at the top and lighter as you paint down.
 Paint the entire sky.
 There is no need to leave space for the clouds.

-• Mix a warm white by adding a tiny bit of yellow, orange or red.
+• Mix a warm white by adding a tiny bit of yellow, orange or red to white.

-We want the clouds softer and darker than the waterfall.
-They are background.
-They should not be a distraction when we paint a waterfall.
+We want the clouds softer and darker than the waterfall because they are background.
+They should not be a distraction from the waterfall.

 paint the face of the cliff

-Use a flat brush painting up and down to indicate the direction of the rock formations.
+Use an up-and-down brush stroke to indicate the direction of the rock formations.

 Waterfall painting detail of rocksBrush in the direction of the rocks.